 Vitamin D contributes to the proper functioning of the bones, muscles, nerves, and immune system.

-The body can produce vitamin D from sun exposure, but not everybody receives enough sunlight each day, especially if they live in colder climates or northern regions.
-Adults aged 19 to 70 require 15 mcg of vitamin D daily.
+The body can produce vitamin D from sun exposure.
+However, not everybody receives enough sunlight each day, especially if they live in colder climates or regions that are farther away from the equator.

 Food sources of vitamin D include: